odinje/writeups/tuctf2017/Poetry_in_Compilation/README.md

     call safeword

-(I have a fetish for obedience)
 Lick Trisha's gums two times
-(have Earl demand obedience of Luna) if Carrie is submissive to Trisha
+if Carrie is submissive to Trisha
 	make Dungeon Master moan "No input file\nUsage: " make Dungeon Master moan Earl's name